LeslieWongCV/LeslieWongCV.github.io/_pages/about.md

 I am the student of Jilin University.
 Major in Information Engineering, My research interests include Medical imaging, Machine Learning, Parallel Computing, I work as a research assistant in the team of Prof. [Shigang Wang](http://dce.jlu.edu.cn/info/1066/5106.htm), cooperating with Jilin Hospital.
 I also participated in projects on image and vedio segmentation.

+check [here](https://lesliewongcv.github.io/talkmap.html) to see where I've been for School and Lab visiting.

 Education
 ======
 * B.S. in Information Engineering